 Thus, Mormonism starts in midstream, worshipping a god who happens to be "our" god, since hes in charge of this world.

 Most Latter-day Saints have not really thought through the implications of their polytheism.
 They have a vague sense that there are lots of worlds and lots of gods, and they believe they are destined for godhood.
 As strange as it seems, concerning beginnings, Mormons are required to believe two different theories at the same time.
 First, they believe they are co-eternal with the rest of the gods.
 On the other hand, they believe they were born spiritually to the God Elohim and existed as "spirit children" in heaven before they came to earth to "take on a body" (natural birth).

 Mormons commonly think of God as "Heavenly Father" (Elohim).
 Jesus is one of Elohims spirit sons, "the Savior."
 Satan was another and, for that matter, so were all the men of the earth, as well as all the demons.
 Thus, Elohim is your spirit father, the spirit father of Jesus, and also the spirit father of Satan.
 Which makes you, Jesus, and Satan brothers.

-The process by which God has spirits is a little foggy, although most Mormon theologians teach that Elohim has several spirit wives by whom he conceives his spirit offspring.
+The process by which God has spirits is a little foggy, although most Mormon theologians teach the Elohim has several spirit wives by whom he conceives his spirit offspring.
 He experienced mortality on another planet, where he received a body and eventually, through the process called "eternal progression," has come to be our God.
 (10)